CHOOSING A BROKER

 We identify a number of brokers who still support Personal Crest Membership or Certificated share trading on this page.
 This article published in a ShareSoc Newsletter explains why that might be of interest if you are worried about your stockbroker going bust: Protecting Against Brokers Going Bust

-The trade body for stockbrokers, called the Wealth Management Association (WMA), offers a “find a broker” facility on their web site.
+The trade body for stockbrokers, called The Personal Investment Management & Financial Advice Association (PIMFA), offers a “find a broker” facility on their web site.
 This enables you to customise the search based on your local geographic area, how you wish to trade and hold shares and by other criteria.
 It enables you to quickly identify several brokers that might meet your basic criteria.
-Go to their web site at www.thewma.co.uk to use this facility.
+Go to their web site at https://www.pimfa.co.uk/ to use this facility.
 Unfortunately ShareSoc cannot recommend specific stockbrokers but as when dealing with any financial institution you may want to research their background and financial stability before using them.